johluca/Sim-Restaurant/restaurant_johnluca/README.md

 ###Notes
   1. Only 8 customers can be stored in the customer waiting area without stacking
-  2. I have implemented both opportunities for extra credit: Refrigerator and, if Cashier can't afford to pay Market, Cashier will give everything he has
+  2. I have implemented: Refrigerator and, if Cashier can't afford to pay Market, Cashier will give everything he has

 ###Cashier Tests Implemented
   1. Cashier initializes correctly